Flickerdeck

 Who It's For

-This deck is ideal for tarot readers who are also enthusiasts of anime, manga, video games, and pop culture, particularly those who appreciate the 'chibi' art style.
-It caters to individuals seeking a lighthearted, modern, and visually distinct tarot experience that still adheres to the 78-card system.
-It could also appeal to collectors of unique or niche tarot decks and those looking for a more playful entry point into tarot reading.
+This deck is ideal for tarot readers who are also enthusiasts of anime, manga, video games, and designer toys, particularly those who appreciate the 'chibi' art style.
+It appeals to individuals seeking a tarot deck that combines traditional symbolism with a modern, pop-culture-infused aesthetic.
+It may also attract collectors of unique and artist-driven tarot decks, especially those interested in cross-cultural artistic influences.

 The Story Behind This Deck

-Adam Blodgett is a self-taught artist driven by a deep interest in pop culture, including comic books, video games, animation, and toys.
-He enjoys exploring how these forms of expression can be adapted to convey diverse ideas.
-Blodgett is particularly fascinated by the evolution of Japanese 'cute' culture in the US and the unique art it has inspired, referencing artists such as Huck Gee, Luke Chueh, and Andrew Bell.
-His creative philosophy is rooted in a desire to maintain a sense of playful imagination.
+Adam Blodgett is a self-taught artist with a strong interest in pop culture, including comic books, video games, animation, and toys.
+He is particularly influenced by the way Japanese 'cute' aesthetics have permeated and evolved within the US art scene, citing artists like Huck Gee, Luke Chueh, and Andrew Bell as inspirations.
+Blodgett's creative process involves twisting and stretching established modes of expression to accommodate new ideas, driven by a desire to maintain a sense of playful make-believe in his art.

 Frequently Asked Questions